tvayer/FGW/README.md

 ### What is included ?

-* FGW for euclidean measures
+* FGW for euclidean measures:

 ![Alt text](coupling_on_1D.png)

-* Comparing labeled graphs using FGW
+* Comparing labeled graphs using FGW:

 <p align="center">
   <img src="https://github.com/tvayer/FGW/blob/master/coupling_on_graphs.png" width="340" >
 </p>

-* Methods for graphs barycenter using FGW
+* Methods for graphs barycenter using FGW:

 ![Alt text](barycircle.png)

-* Nested cross validation used for benchmark data sets used in the paper :
+* Nested cross validation used in the paper (for e.g):

 ```
 python3 nested_cv_fgw.py -dn mutag -d ../data -r ../results -ni 10 -no 50  -fea hamming_dist -st shortest_path -cva True -wl 2
 ```

 ### What will be added ?

 * k-means of multiple graphs
-* The Integration in the POT library [1] of FGW
+* Integration in the POT library [1] of FGW

 ### Authors